 Vagabonding and gap years are not really popular concepts in America, so my announcements were usually responded to with less than positive enthusiasm.
 I did not care.
 I was determined not to spend the best years of my life while I was healthy trying to save money to retire when I was too old to enjoy it.

-In December, I gave myself the ultimate Christmas gift: I bought a one-way ticket to Bangkok and turned in my letter of resignation.
+I gave myself the ultimate Christmas gift: I bought a one-way ticket to Bangkok and turned in my letter of resignation.

-When the wheels of my plane left the ground and it pointed its nose west toward the Pacific, I breathed an enormous sigh of relief.
+When the wheels of my plane left the ground and we pointed west toward the Pacific, I breathed an enormous sigh of relief.
 Luckily, the 23-hour-flight provided lots of time for deep vein thrombosis and contemplation, which I took full advantage of.
 I still had no idea where I was going or what I was getting myself into, but it had to be more interesting than learning new acronyms at a company whose name was an acronym.

-As I sit here and write this, exactly one year has passed since I left the U.S. for the first time.
+As I sit here and write this, exactly one year has passed since I left the United States for the first time.
 I grin when I read back through my early journal entries and blush slightly thinking of what an inexperienced newbie I was.
 I still do not consider myself a hardened traveler, but I do want to share my beginnings with others and inspire them to chew their way out of the maze as well.

-Anyone can do this, and I never met a single person out of hundreds of backpackers that had regretted their decision to give up the cheese and escape the cubicle or Rat Race.
+Anyone can do this, and I never met a single person out of hundreds of backpackers who had regretted their decision to give up the cheese and escape the cubicle or Rat Race.
 I would not trade my adventures, experiences, and new friends for all the promotions, cable channels, or wacky-tie days in the world.

 One step turned into the journey of a lifetime.